LayoutXML/AppListManager/README.md

 -| Method | Listener
 --- | --- | ---
-Get all<sup>1</sup> activities | AppList.getAllActivities(...) | activitiesListener(...)
+Get all<sup>1</sup> activities | AppList.getAllActivities(...) | activityListener(...)
-Get some activities (filtered list) | AppList.getSomeActivities(...) | activitiesListener(...)
+Get some activities (filtered list) | AppList.getSomeActivities(...) | activityListener(...)
-Get all<sup>1</sup> new activities | AppList.getAllNewActivities(...) | newActivitiesListener(...)
+Get all<sup>1</sup> new activities | AppList.getAllNewActivities(...) | newActivityListener(...)
-Get some new activities (filtered list) | AppList.getSomeNewActivities(...) | newActivitiesListener(...)
+Get some new activities (filtered list) | AppList.getSomeNewActivities(...) | newActivityListener(...)
-Get all<sup>1</sup> uninstalled activities | AppList.getAllUninstalledActivities(...) | uninstalledActivitiesListener(...)
+Get all<sup>1</sup> uninstalled activities | AppList.getAllUninstalledActivities(...) | uninstalledActivityListener(...)

 <sup>1</sup> - all activities with the intent.

-newActivitiesListener and uninstalledActivitiesListener are also invoked automatically in the foreground (on all Android versions) and in the background (on Android versions 7.1.1 and lower).
+newActivityListener and uninstalledActivityListener are also invoked automatically in the foreground (on all Android versions) and in the background (on Android versions 7.1.1 and lower).

 ### Registering listeners

-You must register all listeners that are implemented in your application by using `AppList.registerListeners(...)` and adding listeners names (or classes names if classes implement listeners) in this order:<br>`appListener, activitiesListener, newAppListener, newActivitiesListener, uninstalledAppListener, uninstalledActivitiesListener, sortListener`.
+You must register all listeners that are implemented in your application by using `AppList.registerListeners(...)` and adding listeners names (or classes names if classes implement listeners) in this order:<br>`appListener, activityListener, newAppListener, newActivityListener, uninstalledAppListener, uninstalledActivityListener, sortListener`.

 Registering listeners can be done only once if listeners (or classes) do not change.